USTA NTRP RATINGS Questions & Answers

 How does the year-end NTRP calculation work?

 Computerized ratings are affected by the score of a match as well as the dynamic ratings of a player’s partner and the player’s opponents.
 Based on player dynamic ratings at the start of a match, the NTRP algorithm expects a particular outcome of a match.
 The actual outcome is then compared to the expected outcome, and as a result of this comparison, the player’s dynamic rating is adjusted up or down (or there is no change, if the outcome was as expected).
-Computerized ratings are not directly affected by what position a player played, actual number of wins and losses, age, or team standing.
+Computerized ratings are not directly affected by what position a player played, whether the player won or lost, age, or team standing.

 If a player’s NTRP level of play is not available in a player’s local leagues, what are their options?